Porsche Taycan electric motor, drive & performance

 |2.8-5.4s||143-161mph||Rear or Four||375-751bhp|

 Until recently, all Taycan models featured two electric motors, with one on each axle for four-wheel drive.
 Now, however, you can buy a cheaper rear-wheel-drive model – simply badged 'Taycan'.
 It does away with the more expensive models' front motor for a purer driving experience.
-It feels like a proper four-door Porsche – and despite its lower power output, still has the performance to match.
+It feels like a proper four-door Porsche – and despite its lower power output, still has the performance to match that feeling.